darkedges/identitynow-mcp-vscode-extension/README.md

 - **Search Audit Events**: Retrieve audit trail information
 - **Audit User Access**: Comprehensive access review for specific users

+### Impact Analysis

+- **Analyze Attribute Impact**: Analyze access changes resulting from source attribute value changes
+  - Identify roles to be revoked when an attribute changes
+  - Identify roles to be granted with the new attribute value
+  - Get comprehensive impact summary with access profile and entitlement details
+  - Perfect for pre-change analysis, compliance validation, and access certification

 ### Identity Profiles

 - **Get Identity Profiles**: List all identity profiles in your tenant